cmaxw/devchat-eleventy/src/react-round-up/rru-094-gitlab-commit-with-eddie-zaneski-shamiq-islam-and-jasmine-james.md

 Shamiq, talks about how the conventional approach to security is to consider it at the very end after all developer has wrapped up their work.

-Jasmine explains more in-depth to what it means for a big corporation like Delta to be in a Vendor Lock.
+Jasmine explains more in-depth what it means for a big corporation like Delta to be in a Vendor Lock.

 **Panelists**